Marshall Plan: World total

-The total of American grants and loans to the world from 1945 to 1953 came to $44.3 billion.
+The total of American grants and loans to the world from 1945 to 1953 came to $44.3B.

 Opinion

 German sign indicating "agriculture counseling supported by the overseas aid program of the U.S.A."

-Bradford DeLong and Barry Eichengreen conclude it was "History's Most Successful Structural Adjustment Program."
+Bradford DeLong and Barry Eichengreen conclude it was "History's Most Successful Structural Adjustment Program".
 They state:

 It was not large enough to have significantly accelerated recovery by financing investment, aiding the reconstruction of damaged infrastructure, or easing commodity bottlenecks.
 We argue, however, that the Marshall Plan did play a major role in setting the stage for post-World War II Western Europe's rapid growth.
 The conditions attached to Marshall Plan aid pushed European political economy in a direction that left its post World War II "mixed economies" with more "market" and less "controls" in the mix.

 Domestic campaign for support

 Prior to passing and enacting the Marshall Plan, President Truman and George Marshall started a domestic overhaul of public opinion from coast to coast.
 The purpose of this campaign was to sway public opinion in their direction and to inform the common person of what the Marshall Plan was and what the plan would ultimately do.
 They spent months attempting to convince Americans that their cause was just and that they should embrace the higher taxes that would come in the foreseeable future.
 The Great Depression left Americans acutely aware of the psychological and political effects of poverty.
 Though the Marshall Plan is seen as an act of compassion or sympathy for countries struggling after WWII, it is likely fear of slipping into another depression at home caused the United States to invest in diplomacy and pivot away from another economic calamity.

 A copious amount of propaganda ended up being highly effective in swaying public opinion toward supporting the Marshall Plan.
 During the nationwide campaign for support, "more than a million pieces of pro-Marshall Plan publications-booklets, leaflets, reprints, and fact sheets", were disseminated.
 Truman's and Marshall's efforts proved to be effective.
 A Gallup Poll taken between the months of July and December 1947 shows the percentage of Americans unaware of the Marshall Plan fell from 51% to 36% nationwide.
-By the time the Marshall Plan was ready to be implemented, there was a general consensus throughout the American public that this was the right policy for both America, and the countries who would be receiving aid.
+By the time the Marshall Plan was ready to be implemented, there was a general consensus throughout the American public that this was the right policy for both America and the countries who would be receiving aid.

-Change in American ideology
+Change in US ideology

-During the period leading up to World War II, Americans were highly isolationist, and many called The Marshall Plan a "milestone" for American ideology.
+During the period leading up to World War II, the US was highly isolationist, and many called The Marshall Plan a "milestone" for US ideology.
 By looking at polling data over time from pre-World War II to post-World War II, one would find that there was a change in public opinion in regards to ideology.
 Americans swapped their isolationist ideals for a much more global internationalist ideology after World War II.